athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Summon Celestial.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "You summon a creature that has the celestial trait and whose level is 5 or lower to fight for you.
 The GM might determine your deity restricts the specific types of celestials you can summon in certain cases.
-For instance, Calistria doesn't typically allow her followers to summon aeons.\n* * *\n\n**Heightened** As listed in the [[PF2e Journals/GM Screen/summon|summon]] trait"
+For instance, Calistria doesn't typically allow her followers to summon aeons.\n* * *\n\n**Heightened** As listed in the [[PF2e Journals/GM Screen/summon|summon]] trait."
 sourcebook: "_Pathfinder Player Core_"
 ```